dotnet/wcf/Documentation/manualtest-guide.md

    If running Bridge on a machine not on the same subnet as the test client machine: `startBridge.cmd -allowRemote -remoteAddresses:*`
 2. On Linux, go to ${GitWcfRoot} and run `./build.sh`
 3. On Linux, `pushd ${GitWcfRoot}/src/System.Private.ServiceModel/tools/setupfiles`
-4. Install the certificate file `sudo ./BridgeCertificateInstaller.sh --bridge-host ${BridgeHost} --cert-file ~/tmp/wcfca.crt`.
+4. Install the certificate file `sudo ./TestRootCertificateInstaller.sh --service-host ${ServiceHost} --cert-file ~/tmp/wcfca.crt`.
 Note that the --cert-file should be a file in the the user tmp directory and the filename must have a .crt extension
 5. Specify the Bridge host location `export BridgeHost=${BridgeHost}`
 6. Run tests as needed, such as with `${GitWcfRoot}/build.sh /p:WithCategories=OuterLoop`